rahul051296/dictionary-ai-bot/README.md

-# dictionary-ai-bot
+# Dictionary AI BOT

-An Artificially Intelligent chat bot developed with Rasa core and Rasa NLU
+An AI chatbot built with Rasa Stack (Rasa NLU + Rasa Core) which can tell you meanings of English words.